 While a human resource can take about several minutes to process a single stop payment, a bot can do the same in much lesser time, and that too with zero errors.

-For every bank, it is important to post incoming and outgoing fund transfers to the federal reserve.
+For every bank, it is critical to post incoming and outgoing fund transfers to the federal reserve.
 But this is usually a manual process and needs an employee to check Fedline for inbound or outbound transfers.

 RPA can be a great tool for tracking fraudulent activities from different accounts.
 It isn’t the most efficient or cost-effective way to use a human resource for watching every single account or tracking activity all day.
 RPA can thus be a great alternative to detect frauds, flag suspicious activities, and notify concerned authorities in case of fraud.